Why You Should Drink Water From A Copper Vessel

-Copper is naturally self-sterilizing and has a toxic effect on pathogens that come in contact with it.
-It destroys even antibiotic-resistant bacteria or "super-germs" such as MRSA.
-Store potable water in a copper vessel overnight and drink it the next morning.
-It negates infection-causing bacteria and also aids in digestion, healthy skin and hair, healing injuries, and aids sensory info flow via the nervous system.
+Copper is naturally self-sterilizing and has a toxic effect on pathogens, even antibiotic-resistant bacteria or super-germs like MRSA.
+Store potable water in a copper vessel overnight and drink it the next day.
+The water will also contain enough trace copper for body functions like digestion, wound-healing, flow of sensory information, and providing nutrition to the skin and hair.

 Ayurveda has a certain appreciation for copper.
 It is an important metal in the Ayurvedic conception of the human constitution.
 Ayurveda uses copper for multiple purposes, including the storage of potable water, to refine minerals for supplementation, and to create yantras for focused worshipping.

 Copper was the first metal to be used purposefully by people about 8,000 years ago, and it was the first metal to be refined and purified about 5,000 years ago.
 Ayurvedic use also dates back to around the same period, and its applications of copper are among the oldest examples of practicing preventive natural health; it may also be the oldest known example of trace mineral supplementation.

 Reasons To Drink Water From A Copper Vessel